TAF-Verification/metar-dart/docs/docs.md

 [tom-pollard]: https://github.com/tomp

-Going through this documentation will take you about an hour, and by the end of it you will have pretty much learned the entire API provided to interact with the objects ands its methods and properties.
+Going through this documentation will take you about an hour, and by the end of it you will have pretty much learned the entire API provided to interact with the objects and its methods and properties.

 ## Installing